petermartens98/GPT4-Programming-Assistant/README.md

  # GPT4-Coding-Assistant-Web-App
 ### Description
-Python Streamlit web app utilizing OpenAI (GPT-4) and LangChain language modelling tools.
+Python Streamlit web app utilizing OpenAI (GPT-4) and LangChain language modeling tools.
 Application includes an SQLite database for login/authentication and message storage for later retrieval.
-Users can also upload and embed their own PDF douments for chatbot reference.
-The user can then interact with a GPT-4 chatbot intended for the user's specified programming language, code input, context, scenario, llm temperature and chat history.
+Users can also upload and embed their own PDF documents for chatbot reference.
+The user can then interact with a GPT-4 chatbot intended for the user's specified programming language, code input, context, scenario, LLM temperature, and chat history.

 ### Supported Scenarios
 1. General Assistant